Winter driving safety tips for truckers.

 Don’t follow the tail lights of the vehicle ahead — When the snow is so heavy, visibility is low, seeing the tail lights of the vehicle ahead…means following too closely.

-Keep a safe driving distance back from the vehicle ahead, at all times, especially in bad weather.
-If the leader makes an error, you will too.
+Keep a safe driving distance — Stay back from the vehicle ahead, at all times, especially in bad weather.
+If the leader of the pack makes an error, you will too.
 Trucks can leave the road, and yours could follow the lead vehicle off the road.

 Use good, solid judgment — If the weather is so severe that you need to get off the road, do it.
 Find a place to get off the road safely and wait until conditions are safe.